ecmagnuson/todopy/README.md

 I really like that project a lot but the shell executable script is 1500 lines of code and I was thinking to myself: I don't need a todo system that does all that stuff.

-This script doesnt need any dependancies, because why would you need dependancies to make a simple todo manager?

 I just need a short simple script that can: